goonpug/goonpug/README.md

 Plugin Installation
 -------------------

-1. Install SourceMod and the required extensions.
+1. Install SourceMod.
-    Make sure you install both the binaries (`.ext.dll` or `.ext.so`) and include files (`.inc`) for all the extensions.
+    SourcePawn include files and Linux binaries for the required extensions are already included with GoonPUG.
+    If you are running a windows server you will need to install the extension .dll's on your own.
 2. Extract the contents of the `goonpug_<version>.zip` file into your csgo server folder.
     Everything is properly organized underneath the standard `csgo/` directory.
-3. Compile and install the plugin.
+3. Install the plugin.
+    A 'stable' pre-compiled .smx file is included with the plugin, but this version may not include the latest changes from the git source.
-    The plugin has only been tested using the compiler bundled with SM distrubtions, and the web compiler is not supported.
+    If you wish to compile the most recent version of the plugin yourself, please note that it has only been tested using the compiler bundled with SM distrubtions, and the web compiler is not supported.
     ```
     cd csgo/addons/sourcemod/scripting
     ./compile.sh goonpug.sp